matsui528/rii/README.md

 ## Installing
 You can install the package via pip.
-This library works with Python 3.5+ on linux/mac/wsl/Windows10 (x64, using MSVC:flags - /arch:AVX2, /openmp, /fp:fast')
+This library works with Python 3.5+ on linux/mac/wsl/Windows10(x64)

-Requires MS Visual Studio Build tools to compile in Windows

 ```
 pip install rii